SECURITIES AND EXCHANGE COMMISSION

 Risks Related to our International Business

-Negative worldwide economic conditions and related credit shortages could result in a decrease in our sales and an increase in our operating costs, which could adversely affect our business and operating results.
+Negative worldwide economic conditions and related inflation, rising interest rates and a potential economic slowdown could result in a decrease in our sales and an increase in our operating costs, which could adversely affect our business and operating results.

 If there is a worsening of global and U.S. economic and financial market conditions and additional tightening of global credit markets, many of our customers may further delay or reduce their purchases of our products.
-Uncertainties in the global economy may cause the utility industry and commercial market customers to experience shortages in available credit, which could limit capital spending.
+Uncertainties in the global economy may cause the utility industry and commercial market customers to experience increases in cost of capital, which could limit spending.
 To the extent this problem affects our customers, our sales and profits could be adversely affected.
 Likewise, if our suppliers face challenges in obtaining credit, they may have to increase their prices or become unable to continue to offer the products and services we use to manufacture our products, which could have an adverse effect on our business, results of operations and financial condition.

 Increases in tariffs or other changes in trade policies could adversely affect our ability to compete.

 In addition to the effects of increases in market prices, increases in domestic import tariffs could increase the prices to us of our foreign-sourced raw materials and product components and thereby require us to either increase our selling prices or accept reduced margins.
 In the case of ETS-Lindgren, for example, tariffs on imports of Chinese goods have raised the costs of components purchased by it either from its China facility or from other Chinese suppliers, and its margins in China have been impacted by the increased costs of its products made in the U.S. and sold through its Chinese business.